 The zippers seem to be of good quality, but they are not as rugged as those of good backpacks.
 They are, however, strong enough to keep the insert close during travel.
 I leave the main door unzippered when I carry the insert in a backpack in the field.
 The zipper of the main hatch has two pullers (thus allowing the main hatch to be closed, partly open, or completely open), but the zippers of the side hatches only one (not a problem, since these doors are used either completely open or completely closed).

-Many (perhaps a majority of) camera backpacks and camera inserts with Velcro dividers lack Velcro-compatible felt on part of the interior, which leaves a part of the space as a single big compartment.
+Many (perhaps a majority of) camera backpacks and camera inserts with Velcro dividers lack Velcro-compatible felt on part of the interior, which forces a part of the space to remain a single big compartment.
 This space is typically uppermost in the backpack, and often twice as big as actually required by a mirrorless camera with lens.
 I strongly prefer to have complete freedom of where to attach the Velcro partitions, and therefore do applaud the Peak Design solution.

 The main hatch can be folded back around the bottom of the insert when the latter is placed in a backpack.
 This of course requires the backpack to provide some kind of padding between the equipment and the exterior.
 If your backpack does not provide this padding, better leave the hatch in place.
 Before air trips, the best option is to always zipper the insert shut, so that you can quickly extract it without spilling the contents.

-Six proprietary plastic musketeers with metal closures are provided.
+Six proprietary plastic clasps with metal closures are provided.
 These are meant to attach the insert inside a compatible Peak Design backpack by its six ribbon eyelets.

 Peak Design appears to make, or at least plan, a kit of two shoulder straps available as an accessory, which attach to some of these eyelets and transform the large insert into a travel backpack wearable on its own.
 These straps are shown in a Peak Design video, but I cannot find them anywhere else on their web site.
 Like the harness of their travel backpacks, these straps are minimally padded and designed to be as lightweight as possible.
 I would consider using these straps only if I anticipate having to carry the Camera Cube on my back for a relatively long time.